aoriens/news-service/README.md

 ## Authentication

-Some parts of API require authentication, which is documented appropriately, but majority of methods is available without authentication.
+Some parts of API require authentication, which is documented appropriately, but majority of methods does not.
 Currently we support HTTP basic authentication.
-You should use user's secret token as a login and an empty password.
+You should use the user's secret token as a login and an empty password.
 The secret token is only returned on user creation.

-In case of authentication failure or lack of privileges `404 NotFound` is returned in order to hide API which requires additional privileges.
+In case of authentication failure or lack of privileges `404 NotFound` may be returned in order to hide API which requires additional privileges.

 ## Entity encoding